lordutmostly001/SaaS-Website-Template/README.md

 ## Introduction

-This project is a starter template for SaaS applications landing page using Next.js 14, HeroUI, and Tailwind CSS.
+This project is a starter template for SaaS applications landing page using Next.js 15, ShadCN UI, and Tailwind CSS 4.

 ## Features

-- Next.js 14 with server-side rendering (SSR)
+- Next.js 15
-- HeroUI for beautiful and responsive UI components
+- ShadCN UI for beautiful and responsive UI components
-- Tailwind CSS for easy styling and customization
+- Tailwind CSS 4 for easy styling and customization

 ## Getting Started